 Encompass maintains a warehousing credit and security agreement with a bank whereby Encompass borrows funds to finance the origination of eligible mortgage loans.
-Interest on funds borrowed is equal to the greater of the daily adjusting Bloomberg Short-Term Bank Yield (BSBY) rate plus 2.00% or 3.5% per annum.
-The agreement expires in September 2023.
-The daily adjusting BSBY rate plus 2.00% as of June 30, 2023 was 7.22% and as of December 31, 2022 was 6.36%.
-The maximum funding available under these loans at June 30, 2023 was \$7.5 million and December 31, 2022 was \$15.0 million.
-At June 30, 2023 and December 31, 2022, the outstanding balance on this warehouse line was approximately \$2.5 million and \$1.0 million, respectively.
-As of June 30, 2023, Encompass was not in compliance with the debt covenant under this facility related to earnings, but the lender has waived the non-compliance.
+Interest on funds borrowed is equal to the greater of 5.75% or the 1-month CME Term SOFR plus 2.00%.
+The agreement expires in August 2024.
+The maximum funding available under these loans at September 30, 2023 was \$10 million.
+At September 30, 2023, there was no outstanding balance on this warehouse line.
+As of September 30, 2023, Encompass was in compliance with debt covenants under this facility.